 Nicolas Wesseler

-My job market paper studies how geopolitical alignment shaped international trade during the Cold War, using exogenous shifts in political alignment—coups, revolutions, and close elections—to establish causality.
-This research is supported by a ReCIPE PhD Research Grant from the UK Foreign, Commonwealth and Development Office.
+My job market paper estimates the trade costs of geopolitical rivalry during the Cold War, using successful versus failed coups to identify the causal effect of ideology on trade flows.
+This research is supported by the UK Foreign, Commonwealth and Development Office.

-I have also taught a course on Environment, Society and Government at Sauder, for which I received the UBC Killam Graduate Teaching Assistant Award.
+I have taught Environment, Society and Government (COMM 394) at Sauder, for which I received the UBC Killam Graduate Teaching Award.

 My dissertation committee consists of Keith Head, Ayumu Ken Kikkawa, and Nathan Nunn.